rolfbecker/MIE_2.02_WS2020_II_Exam/doc/ex6.md

-# Exercise 6: Discuss different SMI dynamics in Olpe and Hochsauerlankreis
+# Exercise 6: Discuss different SMI dynamics in Olpe and Hochsauerlandkreis

 Pay special attention at the strong differences of SMI in the counties of Olpe (OE) and Hochsauerlandkreis (HSK) during the first two months of the study period.